laylapie22/rest-api-demo/README.md

-# Project TitleSimple REST API using express.js
+# Simple REST API using express.js

 This project is an example of how to create a simple REST API using express